sinceohsix/sinceohsix.github.io/README.md

 # @sinceohsix's Files
-My personal site
+My files, look through them, you might find something cool. 🤷‍♂️

-### How does it work?
+**How does it work?**
-Uses a manifest.json to load files from the `contents/` folder.
+Put files you want displayed in the `contents/` directory and then put the contents of the directory in the `manifest.json` file.